trustlines-protocol/blockchain/tools/bridge/README.md

 ### Logging

-Logging can be configured globally or for specific components.
+Logging can be configured globally or for specific components in the config file under the `logging` section.

 A configuration may look like that: